Sponsored

 - Evidence-based dialectical behavior therapy (DBT) skills for surviving and thriving when a family member has BPD.

-- About the Author: Corrine Stoewsand, PhD, coaches families on how to manage their relationship and communication with their loved ones who have symptoms of borderline personality disorder (BPD).
+- About the Author: Corrine Stoewsand, PhD, coaches families on how to manage their relationships and communicate more effectively with loved ones who have symptoms of borderline personality disorder (BPD).

 - 192 Pages